zentrocdot/wapscan/README.md

 <p align="justify">Open issue is, that I not know if the zst compression, which was introduced with Debian 12, is at all a problem for elder versions.</p>

+## Comments on operation

+<p align="justify">You can invoke the program with or without using sudo.
+If you are using sudo the program asked for the hardware devices.
+If you ar not using sudo the program first needs the sudo permission for operation.</p>

+<p align="justify">If you see</p>

+    Could not get data from the device ...

+<p align="justify">in operation then there are two reasons possible.</p>

+1. In general there are not data from hardware
+2. Same hardware is used multiple times

 ## Testing

 <p align="justify">The scripts have been tested on different Debian derivatives and versions and have been executable.
 The current restrictions apply to the installation of the DEB package.</p>